generalui/redwood-stripe/part1/readme.md

 ## Seller signup

 Typically a market place has 2 different kind of users.
-Reguular users (buyers / customers) and sellers.
+Regular users (buyers / customers) and sellers.
 We could also have admins, but that's outside the scope of this tutorial.
 We will use the roles attribute on the user model to store this information.

 Update `SignupPage.tsx` with the following, right after `<FieldError name="password" className="rw-field-error" />`: